You found it. Welcome to the ultimate survival library for preppers.

 Do you think mountaineers know first aid and medical skills?
 Absolutely.

-Because they know that if they or someone there with gets hurt on a mountain, they’re in deep trouble if they’re not knowledgeable enough or lack the supplies that are in order to treat the person.
-This book is
+Because they know that if they or someone they’re with gets hurt on a mountain, they’re in deep trouble if they’re not knowledgeable enough or lack the supplies that are in order to treat the person.
+This book is a lifesaver for serious climbers and mountaineers.

 In this section, we cover the top books in the outdoor and wilderness survival category.
 This includes Bushcraft knowledge and skills of course.
 As well as plant identification.
 If you’re stranded in the wild and you have nothing but one of these books.
 You’ll have your best chances for survival.